 I rise before the sun (and the wife) each morning, so I walk around mostly in the dark to (A) minimize my carbon footprint and (B) not disturb the boss (and not necessarily in that order).
 However, if I don’t know where Fluffy is, I don’t walk.
 I do a shuffle.

-Every winter I suffer near electrocution after shuffling across rugs and touching doorknobs, but does Fluffy appreciate that?
-NOOO.
-When she’s sitting on the stairs does she move when this 183 lb. hulk bears down on her?
-NOOO.
-She didn’t move when I was a 236 lb. hulk, either.
+Every winter I suffer near electrocution after shuffling across rugs and touching doorknobs.
+When she’s sitting on the stairs does she move when I bear down on her?
+Of course not.
 Over the years, I have tripped over her a few times.
 Guess who learned their lesson?
 Me.

 So, with all the other diseases and dangers we have to watch out for, now we have to live with the knowledge that owning a dog or cat can be hazardous to our health.
 I’ll bet we all agree on this, though: they’re worth it!

 Tell Us About Your Pet Related Accident

 What Type of Injury Did You Sustain?